-Impacts of COVID-19 on the Broome Economy
+Impact of COVID-19

 The COVID-19 pandemic has delivered a level of disruption to communities across Australia unprecedented in recent decades.
-Regions that are highly diversified and have a smaller exposure to visitation expenditure are likely to be more resilient.

 Regional economies across northern Australia that are highly reliant on dry seasonal tourism have already been deeply impacted due to the timing of the travel restrictions and social gathering limits.
-The intervention by lending institutions and governments to support affected people and businesses is having a positive effect, however there is a growing concern of a potentially significant economic contraction when these and other measures eventually cease.